Nazareth Baptist Church

 It reveres Shembe as a prophet sent by God to restore the teachings of Moses, the prophets, and Jesus.
 Members are Sabbath-observers and avoid pork, smoking, and premarital sex.

 It was divided into two groups after the 1976 death of Johannes Galilee Shembe.
 The larger group was led by Bishop Amos Shembe until his death in 1995, while Rev. Londa Shembe led the smaller group.

 As of 2009, it was divided into three factions in KwaZulu-Natal and one in Gauteng.

 The religion uses leopard skins as part of their ceremonies, which some activists are trying to stop or replace with synthetic leopard skin.

 On 18 October 2016, the KwaZulu-Natal High Court in Durban declared Vela Shembe the legitimate leader of the Nazareth Baptist Church after a protracted court battle, which had dragged on since 2011.
 Despite this, the previous leader's son Mduduzi Shembe, who lives in the large village of Ebuhleni, remains the de facto head of the church and most church members have ignored the ruling.

 Pilgrimages

-The Shembe begin each year with a Holy pilgrimage to iNhlangakazi, but approximately 6.7 million followers of amaNazaretha no longer go to Inhlangakazi because of court interdicts.
+The Nazaretha begin each year with a Holy pilgrimage to iNhlangakazi, but approximately 6.7 million followers of amaNazaretha no longer go to Inhlangakazi because of court interdicts.
 As a result, iNkosi uNyazi LweZulu avoided court battles and founded Mount Khenana which is at Ozwathini, on the first Sunday of the New Year.
 It is said that Isaiah Shembe was drawn to the area where the Holy Spirit told him to start the Church.

 They also hold a month-long celebration in Judea near Eshowe every year in October, where members gather to receive the blessings of Shembe.